Seeing Northern Lights in Alta: Independently or on a Tour?

 The overall aurora season in Alta runs from late September through early April, generally with the best conditions around December.

-During the other parts of the year, Alta either experiences the midnight sun or is transitioning into and out of the midnight sun season, so there is not enough dark sky at any point in the day to see the aurora, even if solar wind conditions were to be perfect otherwise.
+During the other parts of the year, Alta either experiences the midnight sun or is transitioning into and out of the midnight sun season, meaning that there is not enough dark sky at any point in the day to see the aurora… even if solar wind conditions were to be perfect otherwise.

-However, unlike Svalbard’s polar night which is true 24/7 pitch darkness, the polar night in Alta is a lot brighter.
-Even on the longest and darkest day of polar night, the winter solstice, Alta still has a period of twilit ‘blue light’ between around 9 AM to 1:30 PM, giving you the sense that a day has passed.
+Even on the longest and darkest day of polar night, the winter solstice, Alta still has a period of twilit ‘blue light’ between around 9 AM to 1:30 PM, giving you the sense that a day has passed, albeit a faint sense (and it will almost certainly mess with your circadian rhythms!).

-I visited in early February when the sun was coming back and I had a good combination of sunlit days for activities and dark skies for aurora chasing.
+I visited in early February when the sun was coming back and I had a good combination of sunlit days for activities and dark skies for aurora chasing, and I’d recommend that time of year pretty whole-heartedly except for the small fact that you can’t go whale watching during this time of the year, since the season ends in January.

 Alta’s Aurora History